Mia Holt

 Profile

-My project will apply tribology experiments from mechanical engineering and high-end microscopy to investigate the effect of fluid chemistry on the evolution of friction on fault surfaces.
-These experiments will be applied to carbonate normal faults in the Central Appenines, Italy and Anatolia, Turkey.
+My project uses direct shear experiments (within the Institute of Functional Surfaces in the School of Mechanical Engineering) and high-end microscopy to investigate the controls of fluid chemistry on the dynamics of friction evolution during early fault development.
+These experiments are applied to carbonate normal faults in the Central Appenines, Italy and Anatolia, Turkey.

 During my undergraduate degree I was awarded the highest dissertation mark for my geological mapping project, which focussed on the Castleton area in the Peak District.
 I was also awarded the highest mark for my undergraduate research project which used a novel application of the AZtec feature SEM software to determine the relative contributions of pressure and thermal shock in fulgurites (lightning rocks).